In Congestion Games, Taxes Achieve Optimal Approximation: -hardness of approximation

-\subsection{Hardness factor $\rho_b$ for polynomial resource cost}
+\subsection{Hardness factor for polynomial resource cost}

-\cref{cor:polyCG} claims that, when resource costs are obtained by non-negative combinations of polynomials of maximum degree $d>0$, \mincon~is hard to approximate within any factor smaller than the $(d+1)$'st Bell number.
-Note that this is a direct consequence of \cref{thm:hardness}, which we can apply since for $d\ge0$, each monomial $x^d$ is positive, non-decreasing, semi-convex for $x\in\mb{N}$.
-We are only left to calculate the value of $\rho_b$ for each $x^d$.
-We begin with the case of $b(x)=x^d$ and $d\in\mb{N}_0$ as the derivation is straightforward and illustrative.
-Using the definition of $\rho_b$ in \eqref{eq:approxfact} it is
+\cref{cor:polyCG} claims that, when resource costs are obtained by non-negative combinations of monomials of maximum degree $d>0$, \mincon~is hard to approximate within any factor smaller than the $(d+1)$'st Bell number.
+Note that this is a direct consequence of \cref{thm:hardness} and its ensuing discussion, which applies since for $d\ge0$, each monomial $x^d$ is positive, non-decreasing, semi-convex for $x\in\mb{N}$. { In this setting, \mincon~is \NP-hard to approximate within any factor smaller than $\sup_{\ell\in\mathscr{L}}\rho_{\ell}$, where $\mathscr{L}$ contains all polynomials of maximum degree $d$ with non-negative coefficients.
+Interestingly, \Cref{lem:factor_polynomials} in \Cref{app:factor-poly} shows that the factor $\rho_\ell$ is maximized amongst all polynomials in $\mathscr{L}$ by the monomial $m(x)=x^d$.
+Hence, for polynomial congestion games, it is }

-In the second equality we used the fact that the $(d+1)$'st moment of the Poisson distribution $\text{Poi}(x)$ equals $\sum_{i=0}^{d+1}x^i {d+1 \brace i}$, where ${d+1 \brace i}$ is a Stirling number of the second kind \cite[p.
+{The first equality follows from the fact that $m(x)=x^d$ maximizes the ratio $\rho_\ell$, while the second from the definition of $\rho_m$.} The third equality follows from the fact that the $(d+1)$'st moment of the Poisson distribution $\text{Poi}(x)$ equals $\sum_{i=0}^{d+1}x^i {d+1 \brace i}$, where ${d+1 \brace i}$ is a Stirling number of the second kind \cite[p.
 63]{mansour2015commutation}.
-The third equality holds because each function $x^{i-(d+1)}$ is non-increasing, owing to $i\le (d+1)$, and thus the supremum is attained at $x=1$.
+The fourth equality holds because each function $x^{i-(d+1)}$ is non-increasing, owing to $i\le (d+1)$, and thus the supremum is attained at $x=1$.
 The last one is due to the definition of the $(d+1)$'st Bell number, which we denote with $\mc{B}(d+1)$, see \cite[Eq.
 1.2]{mansour2015commutation}.

 One can repeat a similar reasoning also when $d\ge0$ is not integer and show that the expression inside the supremum is non-increasing in $x\ge1$, e.g., by computing its derivatives.
-If follows that the supremum is attained at $x=1$, and the definition of $\rho_b$ gives \be \rho_b=\frac{1}{e}\sum_{i=0}^\infty \frac{i^{d+1}}{i!}. \ee The latter expression is sometimes referred to as the fractional Bell number.
+If follows that the supremum is attained at $x=1$, and the definition of $\rho_\ell$ gives \be \rho_\ell=\frac{1}{e}\sum_{i=0}^\infty \frac{i^{d+1}}{i!}. \ee The latter expression is sometimes referred to as the fractional Bell number.
 Note that using Dobi\'nski's formula \cite[Eq.
 1.25]{mansour2015commutation}, one recovers the Bell number $\mc{B}(d+1)$ when $d\in\mb{N}_0$.
-Observing that the expression in \eqref{eq:dobinski} is increasing in $d$, one concludes that, when multiple monomials are utilized, the value $\max_j \rho_{b_j}$ is attained by the monomial with highest degree.